Alitalia rebuffs Ryanair collaboration offer

-MILAN Nov 26 Cash-strapped Alitalia rebuffed on Tuesday an offer from low-cost airline Ryanair to feed passengers into its long-haul routes and help boost the Italian carrier's profitability.
+MILAN Cash-strapped Alitalia rebuffed on Tuesday an offer from low-cost airline Ryanair (RYA.I) to feed passengers into its long-haul routes and help boost the Italian carrier's profitability.

-"Alitalia ... has its own strategy, an industrial plan, a fleet and its own crew that allow it to have the necessary passenger traffic to feed its international and intercontinental connections leaving from the hub at Fiumicino," Alitalia said in a statement.
+"Alitalia ... has its own strategy, an industrial plan, a fleet and its own crew that allow it to have the necessary passenger traffic to feed its international and intercontinental connections leaving from the hub at Fiumicino airport," Alitalia said in a statement.

-Budget airlines are usually based further from city centres, and Dublin-based Ryanair wanted to leverage the new routes it has secured from Rome's Fiumicino, which is also Alitalia's hub.
+Budget airlines are usually based further from city centers, and Dublin-based Ryanair wanted to leverage the new routes it has secured from Rome's Fiumicino, which is also Alitalia's hub.

 "Ryanair believes that its offer to feed Alitalia's international hub at Fiumicino, and seek opportunities to work together and help Alitalia to recover, can help new investors and Alitalia's management in returning to profitability and reliability," Ryanair said in a statement.